Wild Boys of the Road: Plot

 When they reach Chicago, they are met by the police, who inform them and other hobos that the unemployment crisis has hit Chicago as well.
 Most of the transients are sent to detention, but Sally has a letter from her aunt, so they let her through.
 She claims her companions are her cousins; the kindly policeman is skeptical, but lets them go.
 Sally's Aunt Carrie (Minna Gombell) welcomes all three into her apartment, which is in reality a brothel.
 She warmly welcomes the three, and starts to feed them, however, before they even have a chance to eat, the place is raided by the police.
 The trio hastily depart, climbing out a window, and continue their rail journey east.

-Nearing Columbus, one girl (Ann Hovey), caught alone in a railcar, is raped by the train brakeman (an uncredited Ward Bond).
+Nearing Columbus, Ohio, one girl (Ann Hovey), caught alone in a railcar, is raped by the train brakeman (an uncredited Ward Bond).
 When the others find out, they start punching the assailant.
 By accident, the brakeman falls out of the train to his death.
 A little later, as the train approaches the city, everyone jumps off.
-Tommy hits his head on a switch and falls across the track in front of an oncoming train.
+Tommy hits his head on a switch stand and falls across the track in front of an oncoming train.
 He crawls desperately towards safety, but his foot gets mangled and his leg has to be amputated.
-They live in "Sewer Pipe City" near Cleveland for a while, until the city authorities decide to shut it down to discourage vagrancy, prompted in part to Eddie's theft of a misfitting prosthetic leg for Tommy.
+They live in "Sewer Pipe City" near Cleveland, Ohio for a while, until the city authorities decide to shut it down to discourage vagrancy, prompted in part by Eddie's theft of a misfitting prosthetic leg for Tommy.

-Finally, the three end up living in the New York Municipal Dump.
+Finally, the three end up living in the New York City Municipal Dump.
 Eddie finally lands a job, but needs to find $3 to pay for a coat which the job requires.
 They panhandle to raise the money.
 When two men offer Eddie $5 to deliver a note to a movie theater cashier across the street, he jumps at the chance.
 The note turns out to be a demand for money.
 Eddie is arrested, and the other two are taken in as well when they protest.
 The judge (Robert Barrat) cannot get any information out of them, particularly about their parents.
 However, Eddie's embittered speech moves him.
 He dismisses the charges and promises to get Eddie's job back for him.
-He also promises to help the other two, and assures them that their parents will magically be back to work soon.
+He also promises to help the other two, and assures them that their parents will be back to work soon.